Bread Pudding with Bourbon Sauce

 Why You’ll Love This

-This easy bread pudding recipe with bourbon sauce will make quite a huge impression on your holiday guests!
-They will request you make it every year.
+This easy bread pudding recipe with bourbon sauce is sure to make a huge impression on your holiday guests!
+They will request that you make it every year.

 Family members have repeatedly asked me to make a bread pudding worth posting for you and them alike.
 There are a million recipes out there, and I’ve combed and researched for quite a while to find what I thought would be the perfect one for everyone.